-If this is occurring with your TV or equipment, and is affecting your experience when using our SNES and/or Genesis YPbPr video cables, then please read the rest of this article to better understand the specific cause and possible solutions to help alleviate it.
+If this is occurring with your TV or equipment, and is affecting your experience while using our SNES and/or Genesis YPbPr video cables, then please read the rest of this article to better understand the specific cause and possible solutions to help alleviate it.

 So now that you know what horizontal sync is, then we can continue in explaining what sync jitter is and why it can cause the visual effects shown in the above images.
-Recall that the beginning of a line occurs at the negative-going edge of the sync pulse.
-All pulses of this nature have a property called "jitter" which is how much that edge shifts around its nominal location.
+Recall that the beginning of a line occurs at the falling edge of the sync pulse.
+All electrical pulses of this nature have a property called "jitter" which is how much that edge shifts around its nominal location.
 An example of a line of video containing a sync pulse is shown below along with zoomed-in images highlighting different degrees of jitter behavior.